sbb-design-systems/sbb-angular/src/angular/breadcrumb/breadcrumb.md

 The breadcrumb module is used to display the navigation hierarchy of the current page.

-### When should the module be used?

-On any page where the user should be able to quickly navigate to a sister or parent page.
+It is intended to be used on pages where the user should be able to quickly navigate to a sister or parent page.

-### Examples

-- Basic breadcrumb without sister pages

 ```html
 <sbb-breadcrumbs>